Sign Up

 Physical Abuse

-Physical abuse is a physical act that may result in acute or chronic bodily injury, physical pain, problems, distress, or death (Carney, 2020).
-This abuse includes striking, hitting, beating, shoving, pushing, shaking, slapping, kicking, pinching, and burning.
-Physical abuse also includes restraining a dependent adult with drugs or physical restraints and forcing them to eat or drink against their will.
-It often begins with small things that slowly happen more often and more serious attacks.
+Physical abuse is a physical act that may result in acute or chronic bodily injury, physical pain, distress, or death.
+This form of abuse includes but is not limited to hitting, pushing, shaking, slapping, kicking, pinching, and burning (Jandu et al, 2024).
+Physical abuse also includes inappropriately restraining a dependent adult with drugs or physical restraints (Atee et al., 2024).
+Physical abuse often starts with smaller, less harmful acts that slowly increase in frequency and severity over time (National Institute on Aging, n.d.).

 • Bruises, black eyes, lacerations, restraint/ rope marks